LewBr/Brawl/README.md

 - Depois disso e só colocar no servidor, editar o plugin da sua maneira, para entrar no jogo
 - /planpvp [entrar/sair]

-English by translate
+# English

-# PlanPvP by Lewbr Owner Fireland, BubbleSky, MineThex, Skypixel
+# PlanPvP/Brawl by Lewbr Owner Fireland, BubbleSky, MineThex, Skypixel

 - First be sure to leave a star for this plugin
 - Here I will teach you how to configure the plugin.